cngvl/rails-task-manager/README.md

 # README

-A bare basic form of a to-do-list app I created during my time at Le Wagon, completing this task helped me understand the CRUD actions using Rails.
+A bare basic form of a to-do-list app I created during my time at Le Wagon, completing this task helped me understand the basics of CRUD actions using Rails.

 * Ruby version
 ```